Anushk97/Blog/_posts/2024-08-19-seventh-post.md

         return res

 ```
+<span style="color: red;">note: use a set. add new character to set, when a duplicate is encountered, then remove previous char. use two pointers. keep track of the max window </span>

 #### 10. Longest repeating substring with replacement
 - You are given a string s consisting of only uppercase english characters and an integer k.
 You can choose up to k characters of the string and replace them with any other uppercase English character.